 Households Priced-Out by Higher House Prices and Interest Rates

 Prospective home buyers are also adversely affected when interest rates rise.
-The Priced Out Model estimates that approximately 1.1 million U.S. households are priced out of the market for a median-priced new home by a quarter point increase in the rate on a 30-year fixed rate mortgage.
+The Priced Out Model estimates that as many as 1.2 million U.S. households can be priced out of the market for a median-priced new home by a quarter point increase in the rate on a 30-year fixed rate mortgage.
 View the number of households priced-out by interest rate increases.

 A related issue is the difference between builder costs and the final price of a new home.
 When construction-related fees are imposed, the final price of the home to the buyers will usually go up by more than the increase in the government fee, as other builder costs, such as financing and broker commissions, also rise.
 NAHB estimates that the add-on charges range from 0 percent if a fee is imposed directly on buyers to 39 percent if cost is incurred when applying for site development approval.
 View NAHB’s estimates of add-on charges on building fees.